 How To Price Your Childrens Clothing

-One of the most challenging and critical pieces to starting your children's clothing business is determining how much to charge for your childrens clothing
+One of the most challenging aspects to starting a children's clothing business is determining how much to charge for your childrens clothing.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.